 If you are into the series then you must try the novels as well.
 We all know the famous television series Game of Thrones which is inspired by this book series.Although it doesn’t need any introduction, for the people who haven’t watched the series, the book series talks about the battles, the supernatural, drama, and so many other things.
 Everyone is fighting for the thrones but the question is who deserves it?
 And who will get it in the end?

-15. Harry Potter series – By J.K Rolling
+15. Harry Potter Series – By J.K Rowling

 Harry Potter is one of the most sold novels of all time and it’s a must-read book too.
 The movies received a generous response too.
 The book is based on an orphan boy Harry who lives under a staircase with his aunt and uncle.
 On his 13th birthday, he founds out he is a wizard.
 This changes his entire life and here starts the adventure life of Harry.
 The tale of friendship and magic taught us so much about our life too.